xyproto/nospring/README.md

-# nospring
+# spring

-Notify users on Slack when the Norwegian spring starts
+Notify users on Slack when the spring in Oslo starts.